crystaldot/QST-2025/README.md

 ---
 ## You are now ready to start coding with Qiskit!
-Training notebooks will be available in [`Tutorials`](https://github.com/crystaldot/QST-2025/tree/main/Tutorials) directory.
+Training notebooks are available in [`Tutorials`](https://github.com/crystaldot/QST-2025/tree/main/Tutorials) directory.